Open Finance Enablement for Existing Integrations

-Note, the scope of this guide only relates retail payments (C2M) and what you need to do to migrate from Lean's legacy Payments API solution to Open Finance native 'Single Instant Payments'.
+Note, the scope of this guide only relates retail payments (C2M) and what you need to do to enable from Lean's Open Finance native 'Single Instant Payments' along side legacy RE payments using your existing intergration.

 Whats changing